Arzik1987/REDS_experiments/README.md

 The results will appear in the folder "plots_tables"

 0. generate "dsgc" data by excecuting "generate_dsgc.R"
-1. To obtain Figure2, excecute "small data.R"
+1. To obtain Figure 2, excecute "small data.R"
 2. To obtain column "share" of Table 7, execute "dgp_analysis.R"
 3. To obtain Figures 5-13 and Tables 2-6, 9-12 execute **sequentially**
 	* "do_experiments.R" (takes ~24 hours on 4 cores)